 Acknowledgements.
-We express thanks to Leonardo Ramirez-Lopez, Laura Summerauer, and Jonas Anderegg for their valuable inputs that helped to improve the manuscript.
+We express our thanks to Leonardo Ramirez-Lopez, Laura Summerauer and Jonas Anderegg, for their valuable inputs that helped to improve the paper.
 This research was funded by ETH grants.
-We also would like to express gratitude to the Federal Office of Environment for commissioning and funding the soil analyses conducted within the BDM.
+We also would like to express our gratitude to the Federal Office of Environment for commissioning and funding the soil analyses conducted within the BDM.
+NABO provided the milled soil archive of NABO and BDM, together with the chemical reference data and metadata.